cartoon nostalgia

 Tales of the Wizard of Oz

-BCDB; Everything2; IMDb; TV.com; Wikipedia
+BCDB; IMDb; Retro Junk; Wikipedia

-Teen Wolf, CBS
+Teen Wolf, on CBS

-IMDb; Retro Junk; TV.com; TV Tropes; Wikipedia
+BCDB; IMDb; Retro Junk; TV Tropes; Wikipedia

-Teenage Mutant Ninja Turtles, CBS
+Teenage Mutant Ninja Turtles

 Also, there was a remake of the series on Cartoon Network in 2011, but that was soon after I lost Cartoon Network, so I haven't had a chance to see it yet.
 But I'd really like to.

-Tom & Jerry
+Tom & Jerry, on CBS

 I suppose I must've watched this in like the early 80s, but it consisted of theatrical shorts created over a period of at least a couple decades, starting in 1940.
 I don't remember anything specific about it.
 It's just...
 Tom, the cat, chasing Jerry, the mouse, who constantly outsmarted him, and often seemed like rather a jerk.
 I mean, I can understand a mouse not wanting to be caught and eaten by a cat.
 Fine.
 But in these cartoons, Jerry tended to overdo it.
 He didn't just elude the cat, he made his life miserable, and very painful.
 And of course, Tom and Jerry inspired lots of future stuff, like "Itchy and Scratchy" from The Simpsons.
 And in a way, probably Kevin vs. Harry and Marv from the "Home Alone" movies.
 And countless other stuff.
 But hey, it was alot like... lots of other cartoons of the era, including Looney Tunes (Sylvester & Tweety, most notably).
 I dunno, whatever... all those old cartoons from the mid-20th century, I think, were much more violent than the cartoons parents complain about their kids watching these days... even if it was slapstick and today's violence is often more realistic... today's cartoons are also often more intelligent.
 Not always, of course....
-But shows like Tom & Jerry get pretty repetetive and pointless and boring, after awhile....
+But shows like Tom & Jerry get pretty repetitive and pointless and boring, after awhile....

-Transformers
+The Transformers

 Voltron

-Wildfire, CBS
+Wildfire, on CBS

-IMDb; Retro Junk; TV.com; Wikipedia
+BCDB; IMDb; Retro Junk; TV Tropes; Wikipedia

 Don't remember it well, but it was okay.
 This girl named Sara rode this magical horse named Wildfire into another world, as I recall, and fought some evil or something.
 First place I ever heard the line "(She) who fights and runs away, lives to fight another day."
 (The villain said it once.)